-The eclectic food options includes and not limited to crispy fried grasshoppers, tarantulas, cockroaches, snakes and meat from octopus to crocodile.
+The eclectic food options include and not limited to crispy fried grasshoppers, tarantulas, cockroaches, snakes, and meat from octopus to crocodiles.
 And, I found it particularly amusing.
 Being a vegetarian, I was worried about the bizarre food scenes in Cambodia (Read above).
 But as it turns out, there are a lot of vegetarian options too.
 From the assortment of fresh fruits, fried banana kebabs, roasted corn, fried noodles, yummy banana-chocolate pancakes to the amusing fried ice cream – all by the street.
-Consequently, the diversified food options is surely going to delight everyone’s appetite.
+Consequently, the diversified food options are surely going to delight everyone’s appetite.

-Furthermore, with vehicles passing by on the right side of the road, unlike other parts of Asia, friendly english speaking natives all over Siem Reap and people transacting in dollars – it’s easy to observe that this small town is influenced to a large extent by the western tourists.
+Furthermore, with vehicles passing by on the right side of the road, unlike other parts of Asia, friendly English speaking natives all over Siem Reap and people transacting in dollars – it’s easy to observe that this small town is influenced to a large extent by the western tourists.

-The only street in Siem Reap open till 2AM; boasts of tourist laden mini bars along the street.
+The only street in Siem Reap open till 2 AM; boasts of tourist-laden minibars along the street.
 Tourists and locals alike dance to the tunes of some western music on the street and in the pubs likewise.